Sleep Apnea Claremont, CA

 Sleep Apnea FAQs

-Does sleeping with the head elevated help sleep apnea?
+Does sleeping with the head elevated help with sleep apnea?

 Some patients with sleep apnea find that sleeping with their heads elevated or on a pillow helps with pain.
 Sleeping with your head elevated helps open the airways and promotes better airflow.
 You should remain in the raised position for 10-20 minutes to allow your body time to adjust.
-Also, sleeping on your back allows better blood flow to your heart and lungs, improving your quality of sleep.
+Also, sleeping on your back allows better blood flow to your heart and lungs to improve your quality of sleep.

 What foods cause sleep apnea?